Home Educators Association of Virginia

 Virginia Homeschool Manual

-Revised in 2013.
+Law and Testing revised in 2017.
 A Comprehensive Guide to Home Education in Virginia.
 CD included.
 Published by HEAV, from a Christian perspective.

 The largest homeschool bookstore in Virginia, Moore Expressions currently operates out of a 3,000 square foot store front located at 6070 Indian River Road Suite 110, Virginia Beach, Virginia 23464.